University of Hawaii at Manoa Tennis Camp

 This junior tennis camp at University of Hawaii at Manoa directed by UH Tennis Coach, Jun Hernandez, delivers technical tennis instruction and drilling from a top notch coaching staff as well as supervised match play for all skill levels.

-At the Nike Tennis Camp at UH in Honolulu, you'll hit thousands of balls, improve your technique, and enjoy friendly competition with your peers.
+At UH in Honolulu, you'll hit thousands of balls, improve your technique, and enjoy friendly competition with your peers.

 - Instruction from UH Head Women's Tennis Coach, Jun Hernandez